 11-Beside the fact that Pere Ubu never has been a major selling force, records doesn´t sell like before...and what to say of Cds...seems that right now touring is the main source of income for bands.
 What can you tell me of the financial side of Ubu?
 How do you drive your ineluctable relationship with capitalism?
 Have you ever figured out a different way to make things, in economic terms, I mean?

 I love capitalism.
 It preserves integrity and protects individuality.
 I detest the socialism of the art world.
 You get crap in the art world because it is financed by the Elite.
 (Socialism is based on Elitism.)
 Almost all the early band worked in record stores.
 We loved taking cash and handing over a record.
 In the early days we played every Thursday night at a workingman’s bar in the industrial part of town.
-Most of our fans had to get up in the morning to go to work so we always insisted on playing the first 2 sets of the evening, the early shows, and guest bands doing the tour circuit played the two late sets.
+Most of our fans had to get up in the morning to go to work so we always insisted on playing the first two sets of the evening, the early shows, and guest bands doing the tour circuit played the two late sets.
 They’d always be so impressed that we were so humble and polite.
 Most of the audience went home after we played!
 The notion that the money is to be made touring these days is a myth.
 It’s true for U2.
 It’s not true for many of the people working on a lower level.
 We earn a living from scrabbling bits of income from as many sources as we can.
 We tour without frills and we exchange pain for cash.
 Basically we survive because we can endure unimaginable levels of physical and mental pain.

 12-A record, a rock album, can be many things....Merchandise, cultural object, entertainment product, fetish, subversive or submissive artifact, piece of life, fake of life, art oeuvre, pure consumption...how dou you consider Pere Ubu albums, do you think they have its own cathegory?What specifical purposes has the band in mind when endorsing what you´re gonna share with public knowledge?